Falls are one of the largest causes of emergency hospital admission for older adults:

 Saga Get Up and Go - a guide to staying steady

 Saga have produced a guide to help prevent falls.
-It's attached to this page.

 The guide has top tips on preventing falls, including advice on fall-proofing your home, avoiding falls while out and about, exercises you can do to improve balance and what to do if you fall and can't get up.